SEXUAL HEALTH & SAFETY COUNSELLING IN SYDNEY AND AUSTRALIA-WIDE ONLINE

 - Perinatal transmission (HIV transfer from mother to newborn at birth.)

-The World Health Organisation (WHO) considers HIV a pandemic threat.
+The World Health Organisation (WHO) has considered HIV a pandemic threat in the recent past.
 Disregarding the consequences, complacency about HIV may play a key role in HIV risk.
 AIDS has killed more than 25 million people from its discovery in 1981 to the year 2006, and has infected about 0.6% of the world’s population.
 In 2004, 2.1 million people lost their lives to AIDS.
 The year 2009 saw an improvement with only 1.8 million people dying from AIDS.
 Poverty, and economic retardation in Sub-Saharan Africa are responsible for the highest count of 22.5 million infections (68% of the global total).

 HISTORY IN AUSTRALIA

 Initially after introduction, HIV gained a strong hold in At-Risk group populations in Australia, such as the gay community and others.
 Australia recognised and responded swiftly to the HIV pandemic and has successfully created effective disease prevention models and public health education programs.
 As a result, Australia has achieved, and maintained, a low HIV infection rate.